condon-lab/Condon_Lab_Docs/docs/index.md

 ```
 If you remove an image from an existing doc, please remove the image file also.

-You can then run `mkdocs serve` to see a local version of your new and updated docs in you browse at `http://127.0.0.1:8000/`
+You can run `mkdocs serve` in the terminal to see a local version of your new and updated docs in you browse at `http://127.0.0.1:8000/`.
+To shutdown the browser `control` + `C`.

+---
+## Ready to Push Updates to `main`

+If your current branch does not exist, run `git push -u origin <brach-name>`

+If it does exist, run `git push`

 When everything looks good open a pull request to `main` and either ping in slack or assign [Laura](https://github.com/lecondon) to review.

 After your PR has been appoved, merge it in and go check out your new docs over at [https://condon-lab.github.io/Condon_Lab_Docs/](https://condon-lab.github.io/Condon_Lab_Docs/).